Kagoshima United FC: Kagoshima United (2014–)

 The two clubs, Volca Kagoshima and FC Kagoshima, were merged in 2014 to form Kagoshima United.
 In November 2015, after finishing promotion zone in 2015, they received J.League license to participate in the J3 League.

-In 2018, Kagoshima United was promoted to the J2 League after five years at the J3.
+In 2018, Kagoshima United was promoted to the J2 League for the first time in history from 2019 after five years at the J3.

 In 2019, Kagoshima United was instantly relegated back to the J3, after a 21st-place finish in their J3 debut season.

-The club will play their 4th consecutive season at the J3 League on 2023.
+On 2 December 2023, Kagoshima United secure promotion to J2 League from 2024 after draw against Gainare Tottori 1–1 and back to second tier after 4 years since 2019.

+On 27 October 2024, Kagoshima United officially relegated to J3 League after defeat from V-Varen Nagasaki 4-1 and ending one year in second tier.

 Rivalries

 The traditional rival of Kagoshima United is Roasso Kumamoto, the prefectural neighbours and former Kyushu Soccer League fellows since 1983 until 2005, except 2001–2002.
 Matches between the two clubs are labelled Hisatsu derby (肥薩ダービー, "Kumamoto-Kagoshima derby") and generate a lot of interest in both prefectures.